tunogya/abandon-website/docs/policies/1-Legal/2-privacy-policy.md

 and we will not attempt to reidentify the information, unless required by law.

-As noted above, we may use Content you provide us to improve our Services, for example to train the models that power ChatGPT.
-See here for instructions on how you can opt out of our use of your Content to train our models.
+As noted above, we may use Content you provide us to improve our Services, for example to train the models that power our AI services.
+See our help center for instructions on how you can opt out of our use of your Content to train our models.

 ## 3. Disclosure of personal information